boegel/easybuild-wiki/Easyconfig-files.md

   * _loop_: boolean to indicate whether advanced loop optimizations should be enabled (default: False)
   * _f2c_: boolean to indicate whether `-ff2c` should be used (only GCC) (default: False)
   * _no-icc_: boolean to indicate whether `-no-icc` should be used during linking (only for Intel compilers) (default: False)
- * **onlytkmod**: boolean/string to indicate if the toolkit should only load the environment with module (True) or also set all other variables (False) like compiler CC etc (If string: comma separated list of variables that will be ignored).
+ * **onlytkmod**: boolean/string to indicate if the toolchain should only load the environment with module (True) or also set all other variables (False) like compiler CC etc (If string: comma separated list of variables that will be ignored).
 (Default: False)

 ## Blocks